-We consider all possible pairs of constraints $\rho(X_1, Y)$ and $\rho(X_2, Y)$ by dividing the grid $[-1,1]\times[-1,1]$ in $200\times200$ equal cells.
-We draw $T'$ pairs of constraints uniformly at random.
-Each pair is used to generate, in order: (1) a correlation matrix $C^T$, (2) a dataset $D^T$ of $1000$ samples using Gaussian copulas parametrized by $C^T$ and standard normal marginals, and (3) a model $\mathcal{M}^T$ trained on $D^T$ to perform the binary classification task $Y>0$.
-Given access to $\mathcal{M}^T$ and to the pair of constraints, the attacker goal is to infer $c^T_{1,2}=\rho(X_1, X_2)$.
-Executing our attack independently on $T'$ targets would require us to generate $T'\times K$ shadow models, which is computationally infeasible.
-Instead, we train one meta-classifier per cell, and evaluate it using 5-fold cross-validation, setting $T'=1500$.
+In every cell, we draw $T'$ pairs of constraints $\rho(X_1, Y)$ and $\rho(X_2, Y)$ uniformly in $[a_1,a_2]$ and $[b_1,b_2]$, respectively.
+Each pair is used to generate, in order: (1) a target correlation matrix $C_T$ using Alg.~\ref{alg:sample_correlation_matrix_s2}, (2) a target dataset $D_T$ of $1000$ samples using Gaussian copulas parametrized by $C_T$ and standard normal one-way marginals, and (3) a target model $\mathcal{M}_T$ trained on $D_T$ to perform the binary classification task $Y>0$.
+We make three observations regarding (1).
+First, since there are only $n=3$ variables, Alg.~\ref{alg:sample_correlation_matrix_s2} and Alg.
+S2 are equivalent.
+Second, $\rho(X_1, X_2)$ is the only correlation coefficient being generated.
+Third, this value is sampled uniformly over the range defined by Eq.~\ref{eq:coef32} and correlation constraints $\rho(X_1, Y)$ and $\rho(X_2, Y)$.
+For every pair of constraints, given access to it and to $\mathcal{M}_T$, the adversary's goal is to infer $(c_T)_{1,2}=\rho(X_1, X_2)$.
+Executing our attack independently on all the $T'$ targets in every cell would require us to generate $K\times T'\times200\times200$ models in order to train meta-classifiers, which is computationally infeasible.
+Instead, in every cell, we (1) run the model-based attack by training one meta-classifier and (2) run the model-less attack by empirically estimating, from the samples, the range of values that $\rho(X_1,X_2)$ can take when the correlation constraints belong to that cell.
+We evaluate the attacks using 5-fold cross-validation and setting $T'=1500$.

-Fig.~\ref{fig:grid-attack}A shows an attacker with no access to the model can infer the target correlation $\rho(X_1, X_2)$ 56.0\% of the time on average over all the cells, significantly better than random (33.3\%).
-These results also confirm the theoretical analysis presented in Sec.~\ref{subsec:model-less-attack} with our model-less attack achieving perfect accuracy in the corners of the grid and the top center region (with its symmetric counterparts).
-The accuracy of the model-less attack slowly then decreases as the constraints move to regions of higher uncertainty, in which more than one bin is possible.
+Fig.~\ref{fig:grid-attack}A shows an adversary with no access to the model can infer the target correlation $\rho(X_1, X_2)$ 56.0\% of the time on average over all the cells, much better than random (33.3\%).
+These results confirm the theoretical analysis presented in Sec.~\ref{subsec:results:attack-method} with our model-less attack achieving perfect accuracy in the corners of the grid and the top center region (with its symmetric counterparts).
+They also highlight why it is essential to have a strong baseline different from the random guess baseline in order to quantify the leakage from the model.
+The accuracy of the model-less attack then slowly decreases as the constraints move to regions of higher uncertainty, in which more than one bin is possible.

-Fig.~\ref{fig:grid-attack}B shows that black-box access to a Logistic Regression (LR) allows an attacker to greatly improve the accuracy of the attack, reaching 95.6\% on average over all the cells.